Redsandro/express-autoroute-json/README.md

 ### Authentication

-Once you've written some custom authentication logic, you can create an _Express Middleware_ function `auth` to either continue or throw an error.
+Once you've written some custom authentication logic, you can create an _Express Middleware_ function `authn` to either continue or throw an error.
 The same authentication applies to all CRUD methods.

 ```js
 module.exports = ({mongoose}) => ({